-Between the tragic bus accident, wild fires and tornadoes, it’s been a very difficult and challenging time for the state of Tennessee.
+Between the tragic bus accident, wildfires and tornadoes, 2016 was a very difficult and challenging time for the state of Tennessee.
 These unexpected events have changed many people’s lives and entire communities forever.

 Clearly, the families who lost loved ones, those who lost their homes and/or businesses, and the survivors have a long road of healing ahead.
 They could never have imagined how one moment in time could change their lives in so many ways.
 Additionally, first responders, educators, medical personnel and countless others experienced serious trauma while helping at the scene and in its aftermath.
 They will likely feel the impact for the rest of their lives, too.

 Additionally, thousands of volunteers gave blood, brought food and clothing, provided shelter, sat at the hospital, prayed with people and played with children as parents cared for an injured sibling.
 The list goes on.